-The following table sets forth information with respect to the beneficial ownership of shares of Marshall Edwards' Common Stock as of December 31, 2010 (except as otherwise indicated below) by (i) each person known to beneficially own more than 5% of Marshall Edwards' Common Stock, (ii) each of Marshall Edwards' officers, nominees for director and directors, and (iii) Marshall Edwards' officers, nominees for director as a group.
-Upon the closing date of the Isoflavone Transaction, Marshall Edwards will issue to Novogen 1,000 shares of Series A Convertible Preferred Stock of Marshall Edwards, which will be convertible for shares of Marshall Edwards common stock on the terms described under "Description of Marshall Edwards Capital Stock-Preferred Stock-Series A Convertible Preferred Stock."
+The following table sets forth information with respect to the beneficial ownership of shares of Marshall Edwards' Common Stock as of December 31, 2010 (except as otherwise indicated below) by (i) each person known to beneficially own more than 5% of Marshall Edwards' Common Stock, (ii) each of Marshall Edwards' officers, nominees for director and directors, and (iii) Marshall Edwards' officers, nominees for director and directors, and (iii) Marshall Edwards' officers, nominees for director and directors, as a group.
+Upon the closing date of the Isoflavone Transaction, Marshall Edwards will issue to Novogen 1,000 shares of Series A Convertible Preferred Stock of Marshall Edwards, which will be convertible for shares of Marshall Edwards common stock on the terms described under "Description of Marshall Edwards Capital Stock- Preferred Stock-Series A Convertible Preferred Stock."